dianapulatova/README/README.md

   ### Questions

-  // If you have any questions about the repo, feel free to contact me through gitHub dianapulatova or directly at <dianadiana@gmail.com>
+  // If you have any questions about the repo, feel free to contact me through gitHub (https://github.com/dianapulatova) or directly at <dianapulatovaa@gmail.com>